Braids are a gorgeous protective style for natural and transitioning hair, especially during the summer.

 - 1 bottle of rose water like Elma and Sana Rose Water

-- 1 bottle of Kinky Curly Knot Today or another water based leave in you like
+- 1 bottle of Kinky Curly Knot Today or another water based leave-in.
+See 18 best liquid leave-in conditioners.

 Directions for Anti Itch Braid Spray